kevinjunsang/c_projects/asgn1/README.md

 ```

 ## Errors
-In order to match the example graphs exactly, outliers are not shown in both the max and histogram graphs
+In order to match the example graphs exactly, outliers are not shown in both the max and histogram graphs.
-We needed to set maxes on the axis in order to create a pleasant graphs, leading to a loss of some data
+We needed to set maxes on the axis in order to create a pleasant graphs, leading to a loss of some data.